zero-functional/zero-functional/README.md

 ### to

-Finally it is possible to force the result type to the type given in `to` - which is only allowed as last argument when generating collection results (e.g. `map` or `filter` are last arguments before `to`).
+Finally it is possible to force the result type to the type given in `to` - which is only allowed as last argument when generating collection results (e.g. `map` or `filter` are the last arguments before `to`).
-This method is handled differently from the others and removed internally so the command before `to` is the actual last argument.
+This method is handled differently from the others and removed internally so the command before `to` is the actual last command.

 When the result type is given as `seq`, `array` or `list` (the latter is mapped to `DoublyLinkedList`) then the template argument can be determined automatically.
-However when all auto-detection fails, the result type may be given explicitly here - the resulting code is also a bit more efficient.
+However when all auto detection fails, the result type may be given explicitly here - the resulting code is also a bit more efficient.

 ```nim
 check([1,2,3]) --> to(seq) == @[1,2,3])